gcarbo01/db-schema-design-guidelines/README.md

 One of the most used patterns is the Change Data Capture, which allows monitoring and tracking the change log in the database, extracting the data and publishing these changes as events to Kafka or elsewhere.
 So, every change occurred in a business domain, at the same time, is saved in the database and is also sent as an event to the eco-system. <br>
 The Kafka platform is a technology that keeps all the events as records in a database, so it is possible to reconstruct all the changes that occurred through time.<br>
 Another alternative, if working with a cloud PaaS database, is to enable the track changes.
 So, every change is preserved.<br>
-Any method implemented needs to be verified and tested, and operations need to know how to use it.<br>
+Any method implemented must be verified and tested, and operations must know how to use it.<br>
 ## References
 Backend Side design <br>
-CQRS (Command and Query Responsibility Segregation) can be complemented with Eventual Consistency. <br>
+CQRS (Command and Query Responsibility Segregation) can complement Eventual Consistency. <br>
 Eventual Consistency <br>
 https://fauna.com/blog/why-strong-consistency-with-event-driven <br>
 CQRS <br>